10 annoying words and phrases that get on my nerves. And probably everyone else's.

 Instead of reaching out to someone, how about contacting, messaging, emailing them?

 Reaching out sounds too impersonal and a touch sneaky.
 There’s this underlying hint that they’re after something.

-This is one of those get-out clauses that neatly blames the recent pandemic when things go wrong or doesn’t go as expected, and you’d better get used to it.
-There’s this sense of a lack of responsibility and a laissez faire attitude attached to it that gets me.
+This is one of those get-out clauses that neatly blames the recent pandemic when things go wrong or don’t go as expected, and you’d better get used to it.
+There’s this sense of a lack of responsibility and a laissez-faire attitude attached to it that gets me.

 ‘Sorry, sir.
 Your broadband will be down for two weeks.
 It’s the new normal.’